harshit2786/Contract-management-be/READme.md

 docker build -t tagname .
 ```

-This will build the image and you will the image id
+This will build the image and you will get the image id

 ## 2. Running container